-- 3. What process/action step/Intervention contributed to the outcome of the goal?
-The following contributed to the above outcomes: - Continued implementation of Early Literacy Framework instruction and assessment in Kindergarten, 1st Grade and 2nd Grade. - Implementation of small group / guided reading instruction in all K-5 classrooms with high interest texts. - Implementation of a Read 180 / System 44 Lab in 3rd, 4th and 5th grade. - Employ two Title I Teachers to provide class size reduction in 4th and 5th grade which allows for increased frequency of classroom strategies (i.e. small group instruction, conferencing 1:1). - Leadership communicated clear, concise and high expectations for balanced literacy instruction by providing instructional non-negotiables. - Utilized a schedule to ensure professional learning and collaboration time centered on strategies supporting balanced literacy occur on a consistent basis throughout the school year. - Leadership consistently monitored reading instruction and provided teachers ongoing feedback.
+- 3. What process/action step/intervention contributed to the outcome of the goal? - Continued implementation of Early Literacy Framework instruction and assessments in Kindergarten, 1st Grade and 2nd Grade. - 3rd grade training sessions in Early Literacy Framework.

-Cobb County Title I School Improvement Plan 2020-2021

-Implemented M&M Team to support the induction of Compton's teachers with less than 3 years of teaching experience.

-- Utilized instructional support specialists to model effective literacy strategies, support teachers and provide professional development on elements of and strategies to support balanced literacy instruction. - Implemented leadership data notebooks for all students.
-Each student set reading goals, created independent learning plans and monitored individual growth. - Utilized in-school tutoring to support identified students who are performing below grade level in reading - Utilized Story Works in all 3rd, 4th and 5th grade classrooms as a literacy resource to support balanced literacy instruction. - Utilized quarterly collaborative planning sessions with grade level CCCs to prioritize the upcoming nine-week standards based on the skills and knowledge of the students. - Utilized newsletters, website, call-out system and classroom blogs to provide resources and strategies to support families with developing their child's reading proficiency. - Utilized Compton Family College sessions to engage with families and share strategies to assist in developing children's reading abilities. - Provided take home reading materials to strengthen literacy skills - Utilized an inclusion model for our English Learners.
-The model provided small group instruction, vocabulary development and language needs based on the ACCESS Can-Do Descriptors - Implemented Imagine Learning for identified English Learners to increase language acquisition. - Collaborated with the local school social worker and district homeless department to maintain ongoing communication with families and to ensure homeless students remain at their school of origin. - 4.
-Reflecting on outcomes: - a.
+- Implementation of small group / guided reading instruction in all K-5 classrooms with high interest texts. - Employed two Title I Teachers to provide class size reduction in 4th and 5th grade which allowed for increased frequency of classroom strategies (i.e. small group instruction, conferencing 1:1). - Leadership communicated clear, concise, and high expectations for balanced literacy instruction by providing instructional non-negotiables. - Utilized Compton Collaborative Communities to ensure consistent professional learning and teacher collaboration centered on strategies supporting balanced literacy occurred throughout the school year. - Monitored reading instruction and provided teachers ongoing feedback. - Implementation of Digital Literacy Footprints Books with all virtual students. - Implemented M&M Team to support the induction of Compton's teachers with less than 3 years of teaching experience. - Utilized instructional support specialists to model effective literacy strategies, support teachers and provide professional development on elements of and strategies to support balanced literacy instruction. - Facilitated opportunities for families to learn beside their students in collaboration with teachers and staff at schoolwide events (Friends and Family Event/Technology Night). - Provided grade level specific materials and manipulatives for both Face to Face and Virtual students to use during Literacy instruction and to practice reading strategies and skills. - Utilized in-school tutoring to support identified students who are performing below grade level in reading - Utilized Story Works in all 3rd, 4th, and 5th grade classrooms as a literacy resource to support balanced literacy instruction. - Utilized weekly collaborative planning sessions with grade level CCCs to prioritize the upcoming standards based on the skills and knowledge of the students and strategize for student growth in literacy. - Utilized newsletters, website and CTLS Parent to provide resources and strategies to support families with developing their child's reading proficiency. - Utilized Parent Zoom Sessions to engage with families and share strategies to assist in developing children's reading abilities. - Provided take home reading materials to strengthen literacy skills, as well as digital materials for virtual students. - Utilized an inclusion model for our English Learners.
+The model provided small group instruction, vocabulary development and language needs based on the ACCESS Can-Do Descriptors - Implemented Imagine Learning for identified English Learners to increase language acquisition.

+Collaborated with the local school social worker and district homeless department to maintain ongoing communication with families and to ensure homeless students remained at their school of origin.

+4. Reflecting on outcomes:

+- a.
 If the goal was not met, what actionable strategies could be implemented to address the area of need?
 N/A - b.
 If the goal was met, what strategies will be implemented to sustain the progress that was made and go to the next level?
 N/A - c.
 If the outcomes exceeded the goal, what are the next steps?

-The outcomes exceeded the goal.
-Although, the goal was achieved and exceeded, we have more work to do in the area of reading proficiency.
-The next steps will be to continue using with fidelity the strategies listed above in #3 in order to continue increasing the percentage of students reading proficiently.
+Overall Compton Elementary met Goal 1 or exceeded it in each grade level.
+Although the goal was met and exceeded, we have more work to do in the area of reading proficiency.
+Compton plans to sustain progress through continuing the use of our current strategies.
+A priority is to expand the amount of time on literacy strategies such as guided reading/writing and provide all students complete access to resources in the 2021-2022 school year.
+With us returning to 5 days of face to face instruction with almost all students in the building, we will be able to increase our amount of small group differentiated instruction.